What Can You Do With a Philosophy Major?

-What can you do with a philosophy major?
-Just about anything!
-Click here for more information on the benefits of NDSU's philosophy program.
-Have a look at the requirements to complete a philosophy major.
-Or reach out to the faculty to discuss how the study of philosophy can support and expand your goals.
+Click for more information on the benefits of NDSU's philosophy program, reviewthe requirements to complete a philosophy major, or reach out to faculty to discuss how the study of philosophy can support and expand your goals.

-Read on to learn about how the philosophy/ethics major impacts our former and current students’ lives and studies.
+Continue reading to learn about how the Philosophy/Ethics major impacts our former and current students’ lives and studies.